 TJ Maxx credit card: good or bad?

 TJ Maxx has two different versions – a store-only version and a MasterCard.
-When you fill out an application you can’t specify which one you want, the one you get (if approved) will depend on your credit history.
+When you complete an application you aren’t given the option of which one you want, the one you receive (if approved) will depend on your credit history.

-This is a bad deal because you might end up with the store-only version, even if you didn’t want when you applied.
-The ability to NOT specify which version you’re applying for is a major drawback.
+This is a bad deal because you might end up with the private label store-only version (which can’t be used everywhere like the version with a MasterCard logo), even if you didn’t want a store card when you applied.
+The inability to specify which version you’re applying for is a major negative.

-Rewards: At TJ Maxx, Home Goods, and Marshalls it gives 5 points per dollar.
-1,000 points = $10 rewards certificate which means the card gives a 5% rebate at these stores.
+Rewards: At TJ Maxx, Home Goods, and Marshalls you earn 5 points per dollar for all purchases.
+1,000 points = $10 rewards certificate which translates to earning a 5% rebate at these stores on your in-store purchases.
 There are no caps on the amount that can be earned.
+That’s not a bad deal considering the merchandise is already fairly discounted compared to full price retail stores.

 Annual Fee: none

 Interest Rate: As I write this the credit card application lists a single rate tier of 26.99% for both cards.
-Obviously, this is quite high even for a store card!
+Obviously, that is extremely high, even for a store card!
 This is disappointing because even if you have great credit, you will get stuck with same rate as those who are less creditworthy.
-That’s not fair.
+That’s simply not fair.

 Here’s where they differ… The TJ Maxx Rewards Platinum MasterCard can also be used any place MasterCard is accepted.
 On those purchases, it gives a straight 1 point per dollar.
 Also, it provides many of the same benefits you’ve come to expect from a MasterCard issued by a bank.
 In short, this is comparable to a regular credit card.